Why Get a Medicare Flex Card?

 Depending on your plan, you may occasionally apply a flex card toward expenses not directly related to medical care that could still benefit your well-being, such as:

-However, spending outside of your immediate health needs can be risky, as you may drain your available funds too early, leaving you to pay for critical medical costs out of pocket should an emergency arise.
+But keep in mind that spending outside of your immediate health needs can be risky, as you may drain your available funds too early.
+This leaves you at risk for paying higher medical costs out of pocket should an emergency arise.

 Is a Medicare Flex Card Worth It?

-This Medicare benefit may be worth it for Medicare beneficiaries who are already in the process of shopping for a new Medicare Advantage plan, and so can seek out plans that offer this benefit.
-Review the terms and expenses of your intended Medicare Advantage policy against those of your current healthcare plan to ensure the plan will meet your needs beyond just the card.
+Flex cards may be worth it for Medicare beneficiaries who are already in the process of shopping for a new Medicare Advantage plan, and so can seek out plans that offer this benefit.
+Review the terms and expenses of your intended Medicare Advantage policy against those of your current healthcare plan to ensure the plan will meet your needs beyond just the flex card.
+For example, research the new company and ensure they include your medical providers in their network and vital medications under their formulary.